TGDivy/TGDivy/README.md

 ## 💬🌞

-> Children are our greatest natural resource. ~ Herbert Hoover
+> By failing to prepare, you are preparing to fail. ~ Benjamin Franklin

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )